dockur/stunnel/readme.md

 ### How do I select the certificate?

+When running in server mode, a certificate is needed.
 By default, a self-signed certificate will be generated, but you can supply your own `.pem` certificates by adding:

 ```yaml
 volumes: